MTG2 06 Autun La Clayette Tarare Bourg Argental

 Col de la République

-The original route starts west of Autun on the N81, but we leave it for what it is and we drive through the village and take the D46, a nice narrow and winding road through the meadows.
-After about 16km we arrive in Étang-sur-Arroux (RP5), where we return to the original route and continue on the D994 through the friendly landscape from South Burgundy to Toulon-sur-Arroux (RP6).
+The starting point is in Autun, as that's where the approach route from northern France ended.
+(See also this series, route number 2 MGT2 02 Bourgogne Mesnil Saint Pere Bar du Seine Autun).
+The original route starts west of Autun on the N81, but we'll skip that and drive through the village, taking the D46, a beautiful narrow and winding road through the meadows.
+After about 16km, we'll arrive in Etang-sur-Arroux, where we'll rejoin the original route and continue on the D994 through the gentle landscape of southern Burgundy to Toulon-sur-Arroux.

-Option 1 is through the city, which is actually not an option if you want to do something in the city, eat or visit, the other two options are to stay on the N82 or and this is the fastest and best option is the four-lane A72- keep to the ring road and after about 14 km highway take the exit to the N82 (RP30) exit.
+We're now just outside St. Étienne, a large city with over 300,000 inhabitants, and we have three options to leave it behind as quickly as possible.
+Option 1 is through the city, which isn't really an option unless you want to do anything, eat, or visit anything in the city.
+The other two options are to stay on the N82 or, and this is the fastest and best option, to stay on the four-lane A72 bypass and, after about 14 km, take the exit for the N82 motorway.

 Belmont-de-la-Loire, Auvergne-Rhône-Alpes

-RP9 Château de La Clayette
+Château de La Clayette

 Want to download this route?